albertusk95/albertusk95.github.io/_posts/ComputerOrg/BufferLab/2016-07-04-Shooting-Star.md

 So, as we've already known the content of register %edx (0xf7fba000), we can conclude that the right most 8 bit is the right most two digits of hexadecimal representation, namely 00.
 That two digits must be changed into 59.
 So, the final value of register %edx should be 0xf7fba059.

-Ok, let’s start the exploit!
+Ok, let's start the exploit!

 Let's quit from GDB by typing command **q** and type this command: